 Big data is all the rage in healthcare right now.
 By analyzing patient data, clinical workflow stats, inventory management and more, you can improve efficiency, outcomes, and financials at your practice.
 However, there’s a difference between a practice management system that delivers data and one that provides actionable insights.
 Look for features that will provide robust reports and analyses that will make it easy for you to spot areas where you can cut waste and improve workflow.

 If you’re ready to ramp up your organizational efforts in 2018, investing in practice management software could be a huge help.
 For more information on choosing the right tool for your practice, check out our guide to practice management software.
-And if you’re ready to start looking at products, use our practice management Product Selection Tool for fast, free recommendations.
+And if you’re ready to start looking at products, use our Medical Management software category page for fast, free recommendations.

 Megan Pacella is a Nashville-based freelance writer specializing in healthcare, wellness, and lifestyle content.
 In addition to writing for national outlets such as USA Today, she works with a variety of healthcare companies to create patient engagement and education programs.

 Top Electronic Health Record Software Recommendations